martinjackson/simple-widgets/docs/UsingCSS.md

 The only class name is checkForError which is for the entire div.

+### slider1.css to slider5.css

+These five slider CSS files are 5 different sliders the user can have in their project.
+See the slider documentation for more information.
+[Slider](./Slider.md)

 ### table.css

    This css file is used to align labels and input components so that they line up underneath each at the exact same position using a table grid.
 The css file is also used to style regular tables.